mindbat/track2-functional/Functional.md

 # Syntax

-Compared to other languages, Clojure does function calls slightly differently than one might expect.
+Compared to other languages, Clojure does function calls slightly differently than teh majority of common programming languages.
 To give a quick example:

 ```java
 myFunction("hi", "bye")